whage/thesis/thesis.md

 Programmers make errors.
 Advanced programming languages should allow the automatic checking of inconsistencies in programs.
 The most popular of these consistency checks is called static type checking (or static typing).

+> We do static checking without any input to the program [@cse-341, p.
+13]

+Static type systems help us detect programming errors even before we could run our programs.
+It is not just the simple mistakes (like forgetting toconvert a string to a number) that can be caught by a type checker.
+A language with a rich set of types offers the opportunity to encode complex information about structure in terms of types but it requires attention and willingness from the programmer to make good use of the language's facilities.

 > The strength of static typing is that it guarantees the absence of type errors in the programs it
 > accepts.
 The weakness of static typing is that it rejects some programs that are in fact correct, but
 > too complex to be recognized as such by the type system used.
 From this tension follows the search
 > for more and more expressive type systems [...]
 > [@leroy-phd, p.
 3]

-...

-Static type systems help us detect programming errors even before we could run our programs.
-It is not just the simple mistakes (like forgetting toconvert a string to a number) that can be caught by a type checker.
-A language with a rich set of types offers the opportunity to encode complex information about structure in terms of types but it requires attention and willingness from the programmer to make good use of the language's facilities.

 Static type systems are "conservative", meaning that they sometimes reject programs that actually behave well at run time.
 For example